 Now, the Registry Editor window will open.

 Step 2.
-Click on the respective app to open them.
+Click on the respective app to open it.